isaacovercast/QuoteWall/README.md

 * "I can't be motivated enough by beauty, but I can be motivated enough by dysentery." - 11/21/2023
 * "I hate every species of reptile and amphibian that I don't already like." - 12/21/2023
 * "Id rather have ten hermit crabs then a bald cat." - 2/7/2024
+* "I have a whole dissertation in my fridge." - 3/17/2024

 # From other sources